So What is Selvedge Denim, Anyway?

 So what exactly is selvedge denim?
 An honest question, one that we get asked a lot in store.
 Often, we get so carried away with the intricacies and idiosyncrasies of our favourite mills and makers that we forget to address the basics.
 Consider this our attempt to remedy that with our very own Rivet & Hide beginner’s guide to selvedge denim.

-It’s not an exhaustive guide, by any means.
-But it should serve as a handy primer for the curious and the confused alike.
-So read on for our easy-reading guide to the science of selvedge denim.
+While this isn’t an exhaustive guide by any means, it should serve as a handy primer for the curious and confused alike.
+So read on for our easy-reading guide to the science of Japanese selvedge denim.

 What is Denim?